LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/hello-world.rst

 #.
 Managing projects (6): When logged into Repl.it, you can create a new
    project, view saved projects, or share your projects.

+.. admonition:: Note

+   The workspace shown above uses the "dark" theme (light text on a black background).
+If you prefer the reverse (dark text on a white background), click the gear icon and select the "light" theme.

 Begin Your Coding Journey
 --------------------------